mGPT: Few-Shot Learners Go Multilingual: Ethical Statement and Social Impacts

 \subsection{Social Risks of Harm}

-Stereotypes and unjust discrimination present in pre-training corpora can lead to representation biases in LMs.
-LMs can reflect historical prejudices against disadvantaged social groups and reproduce harmful stereotypes about gender, race, religion, or sexual orientation~\cite{DBLP:journals/corr/abs-2112-04359}.
-We have conducted evaluation on the Twitter HateSpeech detection dataset to analyze mGPT's limitations on social risks of harm involving hate speech.
-Our results are quite similar to~\citet{DBLP:journals/corr/abs-2112-10668} in that the Polish language receives a near-zero accuracy in a zero-shot classification task.
-Our models also achieve performance lower than the random guessing on this language.
-We believe that this may indicate a significant bias in the training corpus, a mutual influence of languages during training, or methodological problems in the test set.
-We do not claim that our bias evaluation setup is exhaustive, and we assume that other biases can be revealed through a direct model application or an extended evaluation setting.
+Stereotypes and unjust discrimination present in pretraining corpora lead to representation biases in LMs.
+LMs can reflect historical prejudices against disadvantaged social groups and reproduce harmful stereotypes about gender, race, religion, or sexual orientation~\cite{weidinger2022taxonomy}.
+We have analyzed the mGPT's limitations on social risks of harm involving hate speech on the hate speech detection task.
+Our results are similar to~\citet{lin2022fewshot} in that the performance is close to random guessing.
+This may indicate a significant bias in the pretraining corpus, a mutual influence of languages during training, or methodological problems in the test set.
+We do not claim that our evaluation setup is exhaustive, and we assume that other biases can be revealed through a direct model application or an extended evaluation.